Democratic Republic of the Congo: Geography

 The Albertine Rift plays a key role in shaping the Congo's geography.
 Not only is the northeastern section of the country much more mountainous, but tectonic movement results in volcanic activity, occasionally with loss of life.
 The geologic activity in this area also created the African Great Lakes, four of which lie on the Congo's eastern frontier: Lake Albert, Lake Kivu, Lake Edward, and Lake Tanganyika.

 The rift valley has exposed an enormous amount of mineral wealth throughout the south and east of the Congo, making it accessible to mining.
 Cobalt, copper, cadmium, industrial and gem-quality diamonds, gold, silver, zinc, manganese, tin, germanium, uranium, radium, bauxite, iron ore, and coal are all found in plentiful supply, especially in the Congo's southeastern Katanga region.
+The gold production in 2015 is 37 metric tonnes.

-On 17 January 2002 Mount Nyiragongo erupted, with the lava running out at 64 kph and 46 m wide.
-One of the three streams of extremely fluid lava flowed through Goma, killing 45 and leaving 120,000 homeless.
-Four hundred thousand people were evacuated from the city during the eruption.
-The lava poisoned the water of Lake Kivu, killing fish.
+On 17 January 2002, Mount Nyiragongo erupted, with three streams of extremely fluid lava running out at 64 kph and 46 m wide.
+One of the three streams flowed directly through Goma, killing 45 people and leaving 120,000 homeless.
+Over 400,000 people were evacuated from the city during the eruption.
+The lava flowed into and poisoned the water of Lake Kivu killing its plants, animals and fish.
 Only two planes left the local airport because of the possibility of the explosion of stored petrol.
-The lava passed the airport, ruining a runway and trapping several airplanes.
-Six months after the eruption, nearby Mount Nyamuragira also erupted.
-Mount Nyamuragira then erupted in 2006 and again in January 2010.
+The lava flowed through and past the airport, destroying a runway and trapping several parked airplanes.
+Six months after the event, nearby Mount Nyamuragira also erupted.
+The mountain subsequently erupted again in 2006, and once again in January 2010.